almerrifield/ClimSIPS/readme.txt

 The current code allows the user to specify the following:

 - selection from CMIP5 or CMIP6 (models listed in Merrifield et al. 2022)
+- flexibility of custom CMIP5 and CMIP6 starting ensembles
 - models represented by their ensemble mean or by an individual member (selected to maximizes overall spread in the ensemble)
+- region and season of targeted projection and performance predictors; currently JJA CEU and DJF NEU implemented
 - size of desired subset
 - resolution of the ternary contour plot (alpha and beta step sizes)
 - a performance threshold to filter out lower performing models prior to the selection step